-That sweet smell you just put on or smelled on someone else may be the cause of long-term health problems!
+Have you considered that sweet smell you just put on or smelled on someone else may be the cause of long-term health problems?

 - Perfumes contained at least ten sensitizing chemicals that are known and responsible to cause allergic reactions.
 These can range from headaches, wheezing, and asthma to contact dermatitis.

 - Perfumes contained four types of chemicals that are known to cause hormone disruptions, which can lead to cancer, sperm damage, and thyroid damage